corda/corda-docs-portal/content/en/announcements/_index.md

 In this section, the Technical Writing Team at R3 (also known as The Best Team - all tech writes reserved!) will keep you in the know about what's new in the docs and in product development.

+## Corda 5 Developer Preview is here!

+Build and deploy CorDapps locally with this first preview version of Corda 5 - the new generation of blockchain technology that is changing the way the world transacts!

+Experiment with the new modular API, HTTPS node interaction, and CorDapp packaging.

+Build your first test CorDapp with the Corda 5 Developer Preview - start [here](../platform/corda/5.0-dev-preview-1/overview.md).

 ## The docs have a new home

 The entire R3 documentation has moved to a new home - [doc.r3.com](https://docs.r3.com)!